vhfw/GamingDocker/README.md

 # GamingDocker

 My take on gaming in Docker with Nvidia passthrough for Linux.
-Inspired by webanck/docker-wine-steam from a couple of years ago.
-This one is more up to date.
+Inspired by webanck/docker-wine-steam from a couple of years ago, this one is more up to date.

 This docker setup works on Windows too, but requires some dependencies from the Windows and Nvidia Insider Programs to work with WSL2.
 Finger's crossed that it eventually makes it into public release!